Domestic Violence & Sexual Assault Services

 - Forced prostitution

-Sexual abuse involves any unwanted sexual contact where the victim has been forced, coerced or tricked into participation against her/his will.
+Sexual abuse involves any unwanted sexual contact where the victim has been forced, coerced or tricked into participation against their will.
 This can include the use of force, emotional bargaining, blackmail or mind games to force sexual contact.
 Anyone may be a victim.
 Male or female, young or old, rich or poor, all educational levels.

 Sexual violence is a crime of power and control.
 It is NOT about sex.